-The following discussion of our results of operations for the periods presented should be read in conjunction with our consolidated financial statements and notes thereto included elsewhere in this prospectus.
-The results discussed below are of our Company and our wholly-owned Australian subsidiary, Propanc PTY LTD.
+The following discussion should be read in conjunction with the Company's consolidated financial statements and notes thereto included elsewhere in this Annual Report.
+The results discussed below are of the Company and its wholly-owned Australian subsidiary, Propanc PTY LTD.